Report: Apple will double down on bigger iPhones screens next year

-Apple will double down on big phone screens next year, says respected analyst KGI Securities Ming-Chi Kuo.
+Apple will double down on big phone screens next year, says respected analyst Ming-Chi Kuo of KGI Securities.
 He writes in a new 2018 forecast that he expects Apple to announce a 6.5-inch phone with an OLED display (like the iPhone X), a 6.1-inch phone with an LED display, and a 5.8-inch upgrade to this year’s iPhone X. All three of the new phones will use the iPhone X design and will feature the iPhone X’s facial recognition system and 3D camera effects, Kuo believes.

-Kuo believes that demand for the new (5.8-inch) iPhone X and (5.5-inch) iPhone 8 Plus has been much stronger than Apple anticipated–and far stronger than sales of the smaller (4.7-inch) iPhone 8.
+Demand for the new (5.8-inch) iPhone X and (5.5-inch) iPhone 8 Plus has been much stronger than Apple anticipated–and far stronger than sales of the smaller (4.7-inch) iPhone 8.
 The larger-screen phones are selling well, and the smaller-screen ones aren’t.
 So viola–there’s next year’s product plan.

 The last time Apple saw a large jump in iPhone sales was when it introduced a big jump in screen sizes with the (4.7-inch) iPhone 6 and the (5.5-inch) iPhone 6 Plus in 2014.
 It may hope to recapture some of that mojo with the 2018 phones.